njriasan/fsm-generator/README.md

 I think the best plan is to start with a simplest FSM.
 First design the code for "creating" an FSM, possibly without a code visualization technique.
 Then we should undergo a translation, convert it to a simple IR, and finally produce a C backend (as that is probably the easiest to do).

+## Steps
+- Grab User input that describes a state machine
+    - create visual
+- Generated into ir
+    - Using llvm compiler
+    - We can intercept things at different stages of the compiler if we want to do optimizations
+- Translate into state machine languages